-Concordia University Irvine Alumni Association (CUIAA) serves all alumni of the university and is led by alumni volunteers and the office of Alumni Relations.
-The CUIAA encourages and promotes alumni participation in the Concordia community through service and leadership in various events, activities and programs that benefit the university and its students.
-The CUIAA organizes events and activities across the nation, communicates regularly with alumni, promotes alumni giving and estate planning to support student scholarships and encourages alumni volunteerism throughout the university.
+Concordia University Irvine Alumni Association (CUIAA) serves all alumni of the university and is led by alumni volunteers and the Office of Alumni Relations.
+The CUIAA encourages and promotes alumni participation in the Concordia community through volunteer service and leadership in various events, activities, and programs across the nation that benefits the university and its students.
+The CUIAA communicates regularly with alumni, promotes alumni giving, and estate planning to support student scholarships.